bellkev/kos/README.md

 UEFI:
 * Using 32-bit OVMF so that gdb still works normally with qemu.
 TODO: See if there are other ways to handle that.
+* Need to handle framebuffer at high address...